mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 A2 owner evidence `c9d8be1` closes the 21-position typed-fault/oracle defects
 but finds six routine-failure offset mismatches.
 The signed return plus existing A2 state cannot distinguish the root-trim and failing-choice offsets, so its 0.8991–1.1562× rows are also inadmissible.
-P6-A3 alone may add one non-control failure-offset provenance scalar and retest the atom.
-No renamed P7 or domain-neutral second-consumer substitute is admissible.
+A3 owner evidence `3ed4c43` binds one non-control failure-offset key, full semantic equality, and seven admissible 0.9208–1.0390× rows.
+P6 is terminal `KILL/PRUNE`.
+No same-atom continuation, renamed P7, or domain-neutral second-consumer substitute is admissible.
 Full CSS, formation Clean A/B, candidate packing, release, Value rebind, ABI freeze and BBNF remain blocked.

 P2-L at `5822ae2` adds no consumer or API edge.
 Its 51 equal products place success at 0.0718–1.3079×; callback-loop, ASCII-table and public